 Job Consistency

-Electrical issues occur everywhere, so if you're good at your job, there will likely be work for you.
-In fact, the U.S. Bureau of Labor Statistics projects a 9% increase in employment of electricians by 2030, which is a steady, average increase compared to all occupations nationwide (bls.gov).
+Electrical issues occur everywhere, so there is no shortage of work for qualified electricians.
+In fact, the U.S. Bureau of Labor Statistics projects a 6% increase in employment of electricians by 2032, which is a steady, average increase compared to all occupations nationwide (bls.gov).

 Specialization